apereo/cas/docs/cas-server-documentation/planning/Installation-Requirements.md

 ## Internet Connectivity

-Internet connectivity is generally required for the build phase of any Maven-based project, including the recommended Maven WAR overlays used to install CAS.
+Internet connectivity is generally required for the build phase of any Maven-based project, including the recommended WAR overlays used to install CAS.
 Maven resolves dependencies by searching online repositories containing artifacts (jar files in most cases) that are downloaded and installed locally.
 While it is possible to override this behavior by altering Maven configuration settings, it is considered advanced usage and not supported.